pingcap/docs-tidb-operator/en/restore-from-blob-using-job.md

 ## Prepare a node pool for TiDB Lightning

 You can run TiDB Lightning in an existing node pool or create a dedicated node pool.
-The following command example shows how to create a new node pool.
+The following example shows how to create a new node pool.
 Replace the variables as needed:

 - `${clusterName}`: AKS cluster name
 - `${resourceGroup}`: Resource group name